argilla-io/distilabel/docs/technical-reference/llms.md

 # LLMs

-The `LLM` class encapsulates the functionality for interacting with a language model.
+The [`LLM`][distilabel.llm.base.LLM] class encapsulates the functionality for interacting with a language model.
 It distinguishes between *task* specifications and configurable arguments that influence the LLM's behavior.
 For illustration purposes, we employ the `TextGenerationTask` in this section and guide readers to the dedicated [`Tasks`](../technical-reference/tasks.md) section for comprehensive details.

 To delineate their behavior, we have access to a series of arguments specific for each of them, but first let's see the general ones, and the `generate` method.